 Our gross margin is gross profit expressed as a percentage of revenues.
-Cost of services consists primarily of salaries, wages and benefits to employees, depreciation, fuel and other equipment expenses, equipment rentals, subcontracted services, insurance, facilities expenses, materials and parts and supplies.
+Cost of services, which is subtracted from revenues to obtain gross profit, consists primarily of salaries, wages and benefits to employees, depreciation, fuel and other equipment expenses, equipment rentals, subcontracted services, insurance, facilities expenses, materials and parts and supplies.
+To enable management to analyze revenue and gross profit, we aggregate operating units by predominant type of work into the following categories: electric power and gas, telecommunications and cable and ancillary.
+Adjustments are made to this analysis for large, known customers whose work varies from an operating unit s predominant type of work.
+These reports provide directional guidance based on the predominant type of work each operating unit provides but do not quantify revenues or gross profit by type of customer or type of work.
 Various factors some controllable, some not impact our gross margins on a quarterly or annual basis.